danieljbk/kairos/README.md

     b.
 Create 'App Password'

 ## Reading Subscriber Data:
-To use Kairos, you must create a text file containing your subscriber data.
-They must be called email.txt and sms.txt.
+To use Kairos, you must create text files containing your subscriber data called email.txt and sms.txt.

 The location of the files must be in assets/subscribers/*.txt.

-The subscriber data used in Kairos is:
+The subscriber data used by Kairos is:
 1. Email
 2. Name
 3. Location